lpil/lpil/docs/_posts/2024-12-26-how-to-add-metaprogramming-to-gleam.md

 ---

 It's common for people to ask "will Gleam get metaprogramming?".
 It's a good question!
-A question that has a relatively complex answer, one that takes times to give.
+A question that has a relatively complex answer, one that takes time to give.
 This post is an attempt to condense this conversation I've had many times into one document so that folks can get their answer more easily.